Police Personnel Complaints and Misconduct

 You can file a complaint anonymously.
 Be aware, however, that anonymous complaints often are difficult to investigate as investigators typically find a conflict between protecting the identity of a complainant, and reaching out to and gathering information from other sources.

-Even if you choose to make an anonymous complaint, consider providing IAS with your contact information so you can be notified of the finding at the conclusion of the case.
+Even if you choose to make an anonymous complaint, consider providing IAD with your contact information so you can be notified of the finding at the conclusion of the case.

 ADMINISTRATIVE DISCIPLINE HEARING BOARDS